About the lab

 Our current projects include:

 Binge alcohol damages the brain.
 In contrast, exercise promotes brain health and plasticity.
-We have shown that exercise can protect the brain from subsequent alcohol damage, as well as help heal it afterwards.
-However, our work also shows that alcohol damage influences the extent to which subsequent exercise can induce neuroplasticity.
-These data have significant implications for the development of prevention and treatment programs for alcohol use disorders.
-Moreover, multiple studies indicate that physically active people also drink alcohol.
+While it may seem counterintuitive, multiple studies indicate that physically active people also drink alcohol.
 In collaboration with Dr. Clayton Neighbors at the University of Houston and Dr. Craig Henderson at Sam Houston State University, we are investigating the reasons behind this surprising relationship, focusing on joint motives underlying exercise and alcohol intake.

 Among the many pharmacological effects of alcohol is its suppressive effect on glutamate transmission.
 The presynaptic protein Munc 13-1, which is involved in glutamate signaling, may therefore be a potential therapeutic target to treat alcohol use disorder.
 In collaboration with Dr. Joydip Das at the University of Houston and Dr. Gregg Roman at the University of Mississippi we are quantifying alcohol consumption and intoxication behaviors in a strain of mouse with decreased expression of Munc 13-1.
 In addition, we are quantifying hippocampal neurogenesis and expression of glutamate receptors in these mice, before and after alcohol exposure.